HOW IT WORKS

 • Small appliances (lamps, mixers)

-• Electronics (radios, laptops)
+• Electronics (radios, clocks, speakers)

 • Clothing and textiles (rips, buttons, elastic)